Comprehensive Guide: How to Properly Scan and Utilize Data for Website Audits

 Segmenting Data for Precision

-Segmenting crawled data allows auditors to focus precisely on actionable insights:
+Segmentation of crawled data allows you to focus on actionable insights.
+Here’s how to do it:

-- Use segments to isolate issues such as missing meta tags, poor internal linking, or content duplicates
+- Isolate Specific Issues: Use segments to filter out pages missing meta tags, poor internal linking, or containing duplicate content.

 Leveraging Metrics for Improved Insights

-Utilize analytical platforms like Google Analytics and Yandex.Metrica to:
+Utilizing analytical platforms like Google Analytics and Yandex.Metrica can dramatically improve your understanding of user behavior:

 Practical Example: Addressing Server Response Issues